When I first heard about the raw food diet it made perfect sense. I thought I had finally found the perfect human diet

 Cooked foods of all kinds are considered to be poisons by many raw foodists.
-Even whole steamed veggies, beans, sweet potatoes, squash and whole grains are seen as evil because of a study the 1920’s that showed an increase in the production of white blood cells after eating a cooked meal.
+Even whole steamed veggies, cooked beans, sweet potatoes, squash, and whole grains are seen as evil because of a study in the 1920s that showed an increase in the production of white blood cells (digestive leukocytes) after eating a cooked meal.

-This reason for a 100% raw foods diet does not hold up because digestive luecocytes do not increase when 10% of the food eaten is raw.
+This reason for a 100% raw food diet does not hold up because digestive leukocytes do not increase when 10% of the food eaten is raw.

 Raw foodism is rampant with perfectionism, Isolationism, and religious cult-like zeal.
 Some raw foodists spend most of the day prepping food or if they eat only unprocessed foods they spend the day grazing and chewing.

-Some people do well on a raw foods diet.
+Some people do well on a raw food diet.
 But many people who attempt to stay 100% raw develop unhealthy food obsessions.

 Some people ending up binging on cooked foods, and developing eating disorders, gaining more weight, and becoming less healthy than they started.

 100% raw foods is not reccomended for kids

-I arrived at one raw food retreat to find the mom feeding the kids raw rolled oats with honey and salt as they cried for cooked food.
+I arrived at one raw food retreat to find the mom feeding the kids raw rolled oats with cold-pressed oil, honey, and sea salt as they cried for cooked food.

 Their mom explained that they had just been to visit their grandmother and had gotten a taste for cooked foods.
 The concoction she was feeding them didn’t seem very appetizing and I could see why the children were unhappy.

-A whole foods plant-based diet with some cooked foods is considered healthy for people of all ages including pregnant women, by the The Academy of Nutrition and Dietetics.
-But a strict raw diet is missing too many nutrients from legumes, grains, tubers and other cooked veggies to keep kids happy and healthy.
+A whole foods plant-based diet with some cooked foods is considered healthy for people of all ages including pregnant women, by The Academy of Nutrition and Dietetics.
+But a strictly raw diet is missing too many nutrients from legumes, grains, tubers, and other cooked veggies to keep kids happy and healthy.